Fibromyalgia Knee Pain Treatment

 With fibromyalgia knee pain, we are best to keep the blood flowing around these tender areas and work on staying conditioned with non-invasive remedies and strength applications where possible.
 Compression is a great way to naturally increase circulation.

-Knee compression garments like this one shown (the healing tree) can be worn any time of day.
-However, not all compression garments are appropriate for those with fibromyalgia due the differing degrees of ‘tightness’.
+Knee compression garments like the one shown (the healing tree) can be worn any time of day.
+However, not all compression garments are appropriate for those with fibromyalgia due to the differing degrees of ‘tightness’.

 Experiment to find what rate of compression works best.
 This one shown exerts a smaller degree of compression but also includes the infra-red technology which in itself will increase circulation and oxygen flow around tender and trigger points of the body.

 Using light ankle weights and performing leg lifts to increase leg strength are also essential.
 It does not have to be a great deal of weight, just enough to start activating muscle and increasing strength slowly.